We are celebrating a monumental step forward for our kiwis living in Australia.

-In addition, CEO Bill Watson instructed his administration and compliance teams to review their processes and rules with the goal of removing some of the red tape around KiwiSaver roll-ins and helping struggling New Zealanders to access some of their super where allowed.
+In addition, CEO Bill Watson instructed his administration and compliance teams to review their processes and rules with the goal of removing some of the red tape around KiwiSaver roll-ins.

 If you’re a new First Super member, you won’t need to wait six months before being allowed to transfer your KiwiSaver balance across – once you have your member number, you can go ahead and start the process with your NZ KiwiSaver scheme.
 The fund has also done away with the requirement to provide certified ID or any copies of migration documents from New Zealand.

 This has streamlined the process for NZRelo members to move their KiwiSaver to Australia.

 A quick overview of KiwiSaver and the benefits of transferring it to First Super

 If you lived in New Zealand and moved to Australia, it’s likely you’ve left a KiwiSaver account behind.
 But what’s the point in moving those retirement savings to an Australian super account?

 The Australian and New Zealand governments have an agreement that allows New Zealand residents who resettle permanently in Australia to transfer KiwiSaver* monies to an authorised super fund.